DANCES OF THE ANCIENTS ON MAY 26TH

 On May 26, Native American dancers will gather at Chimney Rock to dance in the beautiful area adjacent to the Visitor Cabin, surrounded by Ponderosa Pines of the San Juan National Forest.
-The dancers will perform at 10:00 AM and 1:00 PM, one day only.
+The Oak Canyon Dancers will perform at 10:00 AM and Norman and Ramona Roach will perform at 1:00 PM, one day only.
 Many Southwest tribes feel a connection to Chimney Rock, and this event will be both powerful and captivating.

 Guests should plan to stand for the performance, or bring their own camp chairs or blankets.
 Each performance will include the same dancers; duration of the programs may vary depending on the specific dances presented.
 This program does not take place near the archaeological sites; regularly-scheduled walking tours of the archaeological sites will be available for an additional $5/adults and $2.50/child.